osm-uk/osmuk2pgsql/README.md

 # OSMUK-in-a-box
-Build a postgresql+postgis database of OpenStreetMap for the areas covered by OSMUK (the United Kingdom including Northern Ireland, the Isle of Man and Channel Islands aka the "British Islands").
-For use in learning, hackdays, personal projects, professional projects, etc.
+Build a postgresql+postgis database of OpenStreetMap for the areas covered by OSMUK (the United Kingdom including Northern Ireland, the Isle of Man and Channel Islands aka the "British Islands") for use in learning, hackdays, personal projects, professional projects, etc.

 ## aim
 A quick and easy way for someone with some technical skills but limited experience of OSM to set up a UK database for hacking with.
 Self-contained and operating system independent.

+A minimal tile server and map view is included to help you get started.
+Other systems (Mapnik, etc.) may be installed independently and pointed at this database.

 ## rationale
 When asked,